 all part of computing the children

-field.
-We can use
+we can use read

-field if the zoom value ever changes:
+field if the zoom value ever

 class BlockLayout: